mepley1/tweet-assist/README.md

 # tweet-assist
-Tkinter GUI wrapper for Twitter API
+Tkinter GUI wrapper for Twitter API using tweepy and pickle